 Best Auto Loans: 10 Top Providers

-Finding the best provider also depends on which type of loan you need: a purchase loan or a refinancing loan.
+Finding the best provider also depends on which type of car loan you need: a new car loan, used car loan, or a refinancing loan.
 The table below shows some information for a few of the best auto loan providers for a variety of borrower types.
 Some of the providers listed below administer loans directly to customers, while others are brokers that match customers with loans.
 Both can be good places to start when looking for the best auto loans.

 Based on the available information, we think some of the best auto loans can be found from the following companies:

 - Auto Credit Express: Best for Bad Credit

 PenFed Credit Union was initially started to serve military members and their families, but its services have since been made available to the general public.
 While not accredited by the Better Business Bureau (BBB), PenFed Credit union has an A+ BBB score.